top of page

 Specify realistic green density and final density goals.
 For many MIM stainless applications, 95–99% theoretical density is attainable; choose the target based on functional requirements and post-processing plans (e.g., HIP, machining).

-.05 Part Warp in the Cooling Curve
+5.Part Warp in the Cooling Curve

-Implement controlled, uniform cooling ramps, especially through critical transformation ranges or where residual stress relaxation is significant.
+Implement controlled, uniform cooling ramps, especially through critical phase transformation ranges or where residual stress relaxation is significant.
 For stainless steels, avoid rapid quench-like cool-downs after sintering unless intentionally inducing specific microstructures.

 When practical, incorporate low-temperature anneals or stress-relief cycles to reduce locked-in stresses before final machining or surface finishing.